Get ready for 18 welcoming US lesbian vacation destinations.

 From relaxing on the beach, exploring exciting cities, hiking through the woods, and skiing from the slopes; we’ve included the best lesbian getaways where we – queer people – are welcomed with open arms!

 And if you like to go out for a drink at a lesbian bar: we included those for you too.

-2020 was a weird year, but we are ready to explore the beauty of the United States (and the rest of the world) again.
+2020 and 2021 are weird years, but we are ready to explore the beauty of the United States (and the rest of the world) again.
 Make sure to check federal, state, and local advisories before scheduling a trip.

 Not only we are here to help you; there are more resources online to help you.
 One of our favorites is Orbitz!

 Orbitz is an online travel agency, and they just launched a new microsite.